Beimnet-svg/TTK4145_elevator_lab/Project-go/README.md

 Current bugs:

-- When pressing up and down in a floor, it removes both of them when reaching the floor
+- When pressing up and down in a floor, it removes both of them when reaching the floor if they are the only orders left
-- Need a timer module for when the state of an elevator hasnt changed for a period of time, to indicate that the motor is dead.
-- If we disconnect master, without other elevators assuming the master role, the disconnect flag on the master is never going to clear unless it dies.
-Will lead to bug when another elevator disconnects then reconnects, but shouldn't happen with 3 elevators
 - There is a wierd bug somewhere were an elevator just stops moving, should be an acceptence test for if elevator hasnt moved for a certain amount of time, restart it.
--All hall buttons should light up when there is an order there.
+- All hall buttons should light up when there is an order there.
 - Code quality: Instead of using setElevID in main, we can set config.ID and use that all over the place instead.
+- If two elevators are running thinking they are disconnectd, when reconnecting both become slaves

 Questions for TA:
 - When plugging out internet cable, it cant communicate with elevetorserver, when simulating total disconnect, will we still be connected to the elevator locally.